 3. You need someone with experience in running a business to help guide and advise you.

-4. You need an extra set of hands to help with things like marketing, HR, or finance.
+4. You need extra hands to help with things like marketing, HR, or finance.

-5. You want someone who can provide an objective viewpoint and offer helpful criticism.
+5. You want someone who can provide an objective viewpoint and helpful criticism.

 – Time and Cost Savings